codica2/terraform-with-pagerduty/README.md

 The names and logos for Codica are trademarks of Codica.<br>

-We love open source software!
+We love open-source software!
 See [our other projects](https://github.com/codica2) or [hire us](https://www.codica.com/) to design, develop, and grow your product.<br>